AVSystem/Anjay-lite/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/NetworkingAPI/MinimalSocketImplementation.rst

 The ``anj_udp_send`` function acts as a simple wrapper around the standard POSIX ``send`` call:

-    - It sends the data from the buffer to the connected socket.
+- Sends the data from the buffer to the connected socket.
 - If an error occurs it checks whether the error indicates a non-blocking situation.
-    - If not all of the data was sent, we return an error, as partial sent is not allowed in the case of UDP.
+- Returns an error if only part of the data was sent.
-    - On success, it reports the number of bytes sent via the ``bytes_sent`` output parameter.
+- On success, reports the number of bytes sent via the ``bytes_sent`` output parameter.

 Receive
 -------

-The receive function follows a similar logic to the send function:
+Receiving follows the same pattern as sending:

 .. highlight:: c
 .. snippet-source:: examples/custom-network/minimal/src/net.c